Solar-Insights/geo-env-backend/README.md

-# Project
+# geo-env-backend

 geo-env-backend is an Express + TypeScript project aiming to provide an easy-to-use and easy-to-setup server-template for developpers wanting to use geographic and solar data.
 The first version of the project is still under development and uses solely the different Google APIs.

+The project's default settings forces the use of Auth0 authentication for every route.
+This means the server will refuse any request that does not bear an Auth0 token.
+This is achieved with the `withAuth()` method in `@/index.ts`.
+Also, the `authRequiredPermissions` is applied to pretty much every route, and requires the user to have specific Auth0 user permissions to access them.

+Thus, before starting to use the server, you will need to create an Auth0 account, add an API to your application, and follow their tutorials for setting up a project.
+See the next section to understand the environnment variables used at runtime and for testing.

-# Running the Express server
+## Running the Express server

 The following section describes a step-by-step guide to launch your server locally, for testing and development purposes.

 1. Install all dependencies using `npm install`
 2. In a `.env` file at the route of the project, setup all the variables found inside the `src/config.ts` file
+    - `PORT` can be skipped to let the OS select the appropriate port for the server
-    - The `GOOGLE_KEY` should have authorisation to use the Geocoding, Places and Solar API for all routes to be available.
+    - `GOOGLE_KEY` should have authorisation to use the Geocoding, Places and Solar API for all routes to be available.
 For local use, application restriction is not absolutely required, **as long as you keep your API key secure**.
 For production use, see the next section regarding deployment
+    - `BACKEND_URL` is a variable used by AUTH0 to identify where your backend is served (IIRC, it can be pretty much anything, and does not even need to be valid)
+    - `AUTH0_BASE_URL` is the URL used by your Auth0 team to authenticate user
+    - `AUTH0_TESTING_CLIENT_ID` and `AUTH0_TESTING_CLIENT_SECRET` are credentials used by Auth0 to generate tokens of logged-in users
-3. Run `npm run start`
+4. Run `npm run start`
-4. HTTP requests can now be sent to the routes provided in `src/routes/*` to retrieve data
+5. HTTP requests can now be sent to the routes provided in `src/routes/*` to retrieve data
-5. A `500` status will be returned if an error was encountered at any point during the request
+6. A `500` status will be returned if any of the 3rd party API encounters an error.
+Otherwise, middlewares will validate authentication and data, while logging everything that is relevant.

-# Deploy the Express server
+## Use the Express Server without authentication

-The following section describes **an extremely simplified way** of deploying your server using Heroku.
-Before making the server accessible to the public, you need to make sure that your code is functionnal and safe, but also that any credentials are properly secured.
-This **step-by-step process should not be followed blindfully**, as deploying a server can be costly, especially if security is considered lightly.

-1. Create a new application on the `Heroku` console and assign it the ressources needed to operate the server
-2. In the `Deploy` tab, under `Deployment method` use GitHub to connect to the repository that contains the server
-3. Under `Automatic deploys`, you can activate Automatique Deploys on a certain branch if any change to the said branch should automatically be put in production
-4. If Automatique Deploys are not activated, manually deploy the wanted branch under `Manual Deploy`
-5. Since `.env` files should not be put into repositories, go in the `Settings` tab and under `Config Vars` to setup your environnement variables.
-These should use the same names as the ones found inside the `src/config.ts` file.
-Make sure you use the right credentials with application restrictions to make sure only your endpoint can use the credentials
-6. Deploy the server
-7. HTTP requests can now be sent to the routes provided in `src/routes/*` to retrieve data.
-Make sure to make request to the right endpoint.
-Your domain can be found in the `Settings` tab and under `Domains`
+The server was developped with thinking that authentication was mandatory.
+If you wish to completely remove Auth0 authentication from the project, here are a list of steps you should take:
+- In the `@/index.ts` file, remove the `withAuth()` middleware that is added to the app on startup
+- In every route, remove the  `authRequiredPermissions(...)` middleware that is called every navigation
+- In the test files, remove the `.set('Authorization', Bearer ${token})` attribute for the SuperTest calls
+- In the test files, remove the call to `await getAuthTokenForTest()`
+- Remove any test related to authentication